Using Cannabis for Pain Relief

 What does the science say?

-Reading the studies and science research on the topic is as enlightening as reading the studies and science research on the condition.
-In a nut shell, doctors don’t really understand pain, and how the whole body responds and contributes to it.
+Reading the studies and scientific research on the topic is as enlightening as reading the studies and scientific research on the condition.
+In a nutshell, doctors don’t really understand pain, and how the whole body responds and contributes to it.
 It’s like stress.
 And each person’s reaction to it varies.
 So the studies are as mixed as the viewpoints on the topic, and on the scientific biases.